There is a falsehood about being a true leader that is one of the filthiest lies Satan whispers in the ear of our comfortable and entitled generation.

 Leadership is a form of success.
 And since you can do whatever you dream, and can achieve whatever you set your mind to, you too can be a leader—at home, at work, in the community, in the church.
 Why would you settle for anything less?
 Leadership means privilege, and no generation has considered itself more entitled to privilege than ours.

-The Lie About Leadership
+The Lie About Being a True Leader

 The world’s spin on leadership is in the air of our society, felt in the subtext of our adolescence, and reinforced in our public elections.
 We are swimming in it everywhere we turn.
 Why follow when you can lead?
 Why contribute to the glory of another when you can be the chief beneficiary instead?